 When you eat, food passes from your throat to your stomach through the esophagus.
 The esophagus is also called the food pipe or swallowing tube.
 A ring of muscle fibers in the lower esophagus keeps stomach contents from moving backward.

 If these muscles do not close tightly, harsh stomach acid can leak into the esophagus.
-This is called reflux or gastroesophageal reflux.
+This is called reflux or gastroesophageal reflux (GERD).
 It may cause tissue damage over time.
 The lining becomes similar to that of the stomach.

-Barrett esophagus occurs more often in men than women.
-People who have had gastroesophageal reflux disease (GERD) for a long time are more likely to have this condition.
+BE occurs more often in men than women.
+People who have had GERD for a long time are more likely to have this condition.

 Exams and Tests

 You may need an endoscopy if GERD symptoms are severe or come back after treatment.

 During the endoscopy, your health care provider may take tissue samples from different parts of the food pipe.
 These biopsies help diagnose the condition.
 They also help look for changes that could lead to cancer.

 Your provider may recommend a follow-up endoscopy to look for cell changes that indicate cancer.
 People with Barrett esophagus are recommended to have follow-up endoscopy every 3 to 5 years, or more if abnormal cells are found.

 TREATMENT OF GERD